AnnikaV9/hcclient/docs/README.md

 ## Updatable Messages <a name="updatable-messages"></a>

 hack.chat has support for updatable messages, which allows editing previously sent messages on the official web client.
 This is usually used by bots to display streamed/delayed output.<br />
-Since hcclient is a terminal client, editing messages that have been printed is not possible.<br />
+Since hcclient is a terminal client, editing messages that have been previously printed isn't possible.<br />
 However, `updateMessage` events are still handled, just differently.

-When an updatable message is received, it will be printed as per normal together but with an unique identifier.
+When an updatable message is received, it will be printed as per normal but with an unique identifier.
 For example:
 ```
 23:06|jEuh/s| [⧗ 84263] [user] hi
 ```